 But your work or school schedule, location and other priorities may not allow you to take an in-person class.
-Fortunately, there are online real estate education options that will teach you the basics, help you prepare for the test and even offer the continuing education that’s required after you become a licensed real estate agent.
+Fortunately, there are plenty of real estate classes online that will teach you the basics, help you prepare for the test and even offer the continuing education that’s required after you become a licensed real estate agent.

 To help you become a real estate agent in a format that suits you best, we looked at course offerings, pricing, reviews and the pros and cons of online real estate schools that offer coursework that meets state licensing requirements for at least 10 states.

-Here are eight online real estate schools to consider:
+Here are seven online real estate schools to consider:

 — The CE Shop.

 The CE Shop specializes in real estate education at all points in a professional’s career, starting with prelicensing education and exam prep.
 As the name of the company suggests, its greatest strengths are in continuing education, as the company offers plenty of in-depth options for licensed real estate professionals looking to hone their skills.

 When it comes to getting your real estate license, the CE Shop has coursework for 43 states plus the District of Columbia, while it has courses for all 50 states and the District of Columbia in continuing education.